hardlynoticeable/decide-quest/README.md

 ## Overview

 The application generates pages that each contain a text description of the setting and situation, culminating in a decision point.
 The page also contains a set of options that the user can choose from, and the choice they make is used to generate the next page.
+The story ends when the reader either reaches the goal of their quest or dies trying.

 ## Prerequisites